 - 13. Adopting a communications policy to ensure effective, timely and non-selective communications between the Corporation, its shareholders and the public. - 14.
 Adopting a Code of Business Conduct and Ethics and monitoring its compliance from time to time. - 15.
 Nominating or appointing directors, as appropriate, considering the size of the Board and the competencies and skills of directors and proposed directors. - 16.
 Ensuring the new directors receive comprehensive orientation to the Board and that an appropriate continuing education program is made available to all directors. - 17.
 Ensuring that the compensation of directors realistically reflects the time spent, responsibilities and risks involved in being an effective director. - 18.
-Assessing annually the performance of the Board, its Committees and each of its directors. - 19.
+Assessing annually the performance of the Board, its committees and each of its directors. - 19.
 Recommending to shareholders, pursuant to the recommendation of the Audit Committee, the appointment of auditors and approving auditor compensation. - 20.
 Approving the submission to the shareholders of the Corporation, any amendment to the articles of the Corporation or the approval of any adoption, amendment or repeal of any by-laws of the Corporation. - 21.
 Declaring dividends on the shares of the Corporation. - 22.
-Receiving timely reporting from the Environmental, Health and Safety ("EH&S") Committee on the Corporation's execution of its EH&S policies and management of environmental risk and health and safety measures. - 23.
-Receiving timely reporting from the EH&S Committee on the organization's progress with respect to corporate social responsibility. - 24.
+Receiving timely reporting from the Environmental, Health and Safety Committee on the Corporation's execution of its environmental policies and management of environmental risk and health and safety measures. - 23.
 Receiving timely reporting from the Governance and Nomination Committee on the adoption and application of governance guidelines.

-The Board of Directors discharges its duties both directly and through its Audit, Remuneration, Governance and Nomination and Environmental, Health and Safety Committees.
+The Board of Directors discharges its duties both directly and through its audit, remuneration and environmental committees.